Accommodation providers

 Dangers of lift overloading

-- Lift incidents can induce or aggravate existing or underlying medical conditions such as anxiety, asthma, or diabetes.
-Guests may not have access to necessary medication.
-Heat-related illnesses can also pose a serious risk to those entrapped.
+Guests may not have access to necessary medication and heat-related illnesses can also pose a serious risk to those entrapped.

-- In the event of a lift overloading incident or entrapment, always call Triple Zero (000) as your first point of call as a precaution.
+If a lift overloading incident or entrapment happens, always call Triple Zero (000) in the first instance as a precaution.

-We encourage you to print and hang the below free lift safety poster in your lifts to raise awareness and potentially avoid any lift overloading incidents during Schoolies.
+We encourage you to print the free lift safety poster and place in your lifts to raise awareness and potentially avoid any lift overloading incidents during Schoolies.

 Hiring security guards